Functional quantization of rough volatility and applications to volatility derivatives: Introduction

 We suggest here a new approach, based on product functional quantization~\cite{Pages}.
 Quantization was originally conceived as a discretization technique to approximate a continuous signal by a discrete one~\cite{Sheppard}, later developed at Bell Laboratory in the 1950s for signal transmission~\cite{Gersho}.
 It was however only in the 1990s that its power to compute (conditional) expectations of functionals of random variables~\cite{GrafLus} was fully understood.
 Given an $\R^d$-valued random vector on some probability space, optimal vector quantization investigates how to select an $\R^d$-valued random vector~$\widehat{X}$, supported on at most~$N$ elements, that best approximates~$X$ according to a given criterion (such as the $L^r$-distance, $r\geq 1$).
 Functional quantization is the infinite-dimensional version, approximating a stochastic process with a random vector taking a finite number of values in the space of trajectories for the original process.
 It has been investigated precisely~\cite{Pages29, Pages} in the case of Brownian diffusions, in particular for financial applications~\cite{PP2005}.
 However, optimal functional quantizers are in general hard to compute numerically and instead product functional quantizers provide a rate-optimal (so, in principle, sub-optimal) alternative often admitting closed-form expressions~\cite{Sharp, PP2005}. \\

 In Section~\ref{Sect_RL} we briefly review important properties of \emph{Gaussian Volterra processes}, displaying a series expansion representation, and paying special attention to the \emph{Riemann-Liouville} case in Section~\ref{Sect_RL_1}.
 This expansion yields, in Section~\ref{section_quant}, a product functional quantization of the processes, that shows an $L^2$-error of order $\log(N)^{-H}$, with~$N$ the number of paths and~$H$ a regularity index.
 We then show, in Section~\ref{Sect_staz}, that these functional quantizers, although sub-optimal, are stationary.
 We specialise our setup to the generalized rough Bergomi model in Section~\ref{VIX_F} and show how product functional quantization applies to the pricing of VIX Futures and VIX options, proving in particular precise rates of convergence.
-Finally, Section~\ref{Sect_Num_res} provides a numerical confirmation of the quality of our approximations for VIX Futures in the rough Bergomi model, benchmarked against other existing schemes.
+Finally, Section~\ref{Sect_Num_res} provides a numerical confirmation of the quality of our approximations for VIX Futures and Call Options on the VIX in the rough Bergomi model, benchmarked against other existing schemes.
+In this Section, we also discuss how product functional quantization of the Riemann-Liouville process itself can be exploited to price options on realized variance.

 \begin{notation*} We set~$\NN$ as the set of strictly positive natural numbers.
 We denote by~$\mathcal C[0,1]$ the space of real-valued continuous functions over $[0,1]$ and by $L^2[0,1]$ the Hilbert space of real-valued square integrable functions on $[0,1]$, with inner product $\langle f, g \rangle_{L^2[0,1]}:= \int_0^1 f(t)g(t) dt$, inducing the norm $\| f \|_{L^2[0,1]} := ( \int_0^1 |f(t)|^2 dt)^{1/2}$, for each $ f, g \in L^2[0,1]$. $L^2(\mathbb P)$ denotes the space of square integrable (with respect to $\mathbb P$) random variables. \end{notation*}